It’s your first home, but it’s not our first mortgage. Count on us to help you understand each stage of the process.

 - Condominiums, town homes, and co-ops all offer different lifestyle and ownership features.
 You'll need to budget for monthly fees for garbage and snow removal, landscaping, and similar services charged by these communities.

 Consider newly built homes in addition to existing homes.
-Our Construction Lending Center provides financing tips and buying considerations.
+Visit New Construction Lending for financing tips and buying considerations.

 Sometimes finding your ideal home involves compromise.
 You may want to consider "a diamond in the rough" — a place you can transform with a bit of ingenuity or some renovations.
 Ask a home mortgage consultant about our Purchase & RenovateSM loan that allows you to buy a home and make renovations and repairs in one transaction.